safespring/web/content/en/blog/2018-11-eu-digital-strategy.md

 Safespring advocates open source and encourages users to contribute their extensions to jointly develop and make things easier for others.
 By iterating on code together, systems improve faster, become more stable, and above all more cost-effective.
 The vision is a society where public authorities, companies, and private individuals work together to improve the code and the systems that are used.

-<a href="https://ec.europa.eu/info/sites/info/files/strategy/decision-making_process/documents/ec_digitalstrategy_en.pdf" id="text-button">EUROPEAN COMMISSION DIGITAL STRATEGY</a>
+<a href="https://ec.europa.eu/info/sites/info/files/strategy/decision-making_process/documents/ec_digitalstrategy_en.pdf" class="text-button">EUROPEAN COMMISSION DIGITAL STRATEGY</a>

 [strategi]: https://ec.europa.eu/info/sites/info/files/strategy/decision-making_process/documents/ec_digitalstrategy_en.pdf